Lorrin Andrews: Law

 There were very few members of the law profession in the Kingdom of Hawaii; the first lawyer arrived in 1844.
-On September 19, 1845, the Governor of Oahu Mataio Kekuanaoa appointed Andrews to be judge of foreign cases despite the lack of any formal training.
+On September 19, 1845, the Governor of Oahu Mataio Kekūanaōʻa appointed Andrews to be judge of foreign cases despite the lack of any formal training.
 In June 1846 local judges were added for the other islands, and he was given appellate jurisdiction as well as handling major original cases.
 His next project was to make court procedures more formalized and uniform.
 He began by issuing twenty-one rules of practice in July 1846.
 There were only three lawyers at this time besides Attorney General John Ricord, who probably helped draft the rules.
 In 1847 his position was officially named the "Superior Court of Law and Equity".

 Starting in 1846 he served as secretary of the King's Privy Council, keeping records in both English and Hawaiian.

 William Little Lee drafted a judiciary bill to implement the provisions of the 1852 Constitution of the Kingdom of Hawaii.
 It was passed by the Privy Council and signed by King Kamehameha III who appointed the incumbents of the Superior Court to the new Supreme Court of Hawaii.
 Lee became Chief Justice, and Lorrin Andrews and John Papa ʻĪʻī associate justices.
 Before then, the Supreme Court was essentially the King and some high chiefs.
 A smallpox epidemic caused an increase in the number of probate cases, and in December 1854 Andrews became the lone judge in a special court for divorce and probate.